katzsz/katzsz.github.io/README.md

 **please tell me if you need tone tags**.

-#genshintwt. not spoiler or leak free! no tag leaks.
+( #genshintwt ) not spoiler or leak free! no tag leaks.

 ----------------------------------